Production Planning Tasks

 Cost CentreThe task’s Cost Centre.

-OperatorThe task’s Operator as set by the Cost Centre / A dropdown list to select an operator if there is more than one linked to the cost centre.
+OperatorThe task’s Operator as set by the Cost Centre or a dropdown list to select an operator if there is more than one linked to the cost centre.

-WorkstationThe task’s Workstation as set by the Cost Centre / A dropdown list to select a workstation if there is more than one linked to the cost centre.
+WorkstationThe task’s Workstation as set by the Cost Centre or a dropdown list to select a workstation if there is more than one linked to the cost centre.

 Required (Date Req (Tasks))The date on which the Task is Required.